import-js/eslint-plugin-import/docs/rules/first.md

 Given that, see [#255] for the reasoning.

+### With Fixer

+This rule contains a fixer to reorder in-body import to top, the following criteria applied:
+1. Never re-order relative to each other, even if `absolute-first` is set.
+2. If an import creates an identifier, and that identifier is referenced at module level *before* the import itself, that won't be re-ordered.

 ## When Not To Use It

 If you don't mind imports being sprinkled throughout, you may not want to